 It’s very important that you select the right endemic crops, maintain the garden the right way, and understand the process in order to have a healthy dry garden.

-Most common features of a dry farm are wider spacing between crops and minimal soil tilling.
+The most common features of a dry farm are the wider spacing between crops and minimal soil tilling.
 It’s very important to keep the areas where you want your crops to grow fairly travel free.

 Weeds should be strictly controlled.
 With limited water resources, the last thing that you would want in your garden is weeds sucking out valuable nutrients and moisture.